Nevada Wild: Sanders Has Advantage, But Vote-Counting Could Be Messy

 Nevada’s Democratic Party has ditched the app that Iowa used to count votes, which suffered technical mishaps on Election Night.
 But according to the Washington Post, Democrats privately fret that the stopgap measures the state party has invented to replace the app could prove just as disastrous.

-The caucus will be held on Saturday at noon, after several days of early voting that end Tuesday.
+The caucus will be held on Saturday at noon, after early voting ends on Tuesday.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.